Lucinda Ruh: Career

 In 1996, she moved to Toronto, Ontario, Canada to work with Toller Cranston.
 In 1997, she worked with Christy Ness in San Francisco, California but developed two Achilles tendinitis, a ruptured shoulder and Sciatica.
 In 1998, she moved to Harbin, China to train with Chen Lu's former coach, Hongyun Liu, but although her jumping improved, the Chinese federation objected to a non-national being trained by him.
 In December, she moved to Switzerland, where she met coach Oliver Höner; it was the first time she had resided in her birth country.

 In the summer of 1999, she went to the U.S. and was briefly coached by Galina Zmievskaya but tore knee ligaments and returned to Switzerland for treatment.
 Her last ISU event was the 1999 Cup of Russia.
 She sustained an injury after falling on a jump during practice the day before the competition but took three Cortisone injections a day and finished 6th at the event.
 She later learned she had fractured her spine, resulting in two dislocated discs.
 Her spinning may also have resulted in subtle concussions.
 A study is underway to determine whether intensive training of spins may cause concussions.

 Ruh represented Club des Patineurs de Geneve.
 She has cited the pair Ekaterina Gordeeva and Sergei Grinkov as the skaters she admired the most while growing up.

 She is the 2000 and 2001 world professional bronze medalist.

-Ruh has created over twenty different new spin positions now required at competitions.
+Ruh has created over twenty different new spin positions.

 Following her retirement, Ruh began working as a coach and a spinning coach specialist.
 On 3 April 2003, she set a world record for the most continuous upright spins on ice (105 revolutions) at the Rockefeller Plaza outdoor skating rink in New York City, beating the previous record of 60 revolutions by British figure skater Neil Wilson.

 She toured around the world from 2000 to 2006 with Stars on Ice USA and Canada, Champions on Ice, Art on Ice to name a few.
 She skated for many charities and 9/11 memorial at Madison Square Garden and participated in the 2010 and 2011 iterations of "One Step Closer", a figure skating exhibition to benefit the AIDS Resource Foundation for Children.
-She is the author of Frozen Teardrop, a memoir published by SelectBooks on November 2011.
+She is the author of Frozen Teardrop, a memoir published by SelectBooks in November 2011.